Before you begin

 For Asian text, Acrobat uses fonts from the installed Asian language kit or from similar fonts on the user’s system.
 Fonts from some languages or with unknown encodings cannot be substituted; in these cases, the text appears as bullets in the file.

-If you have difficulty copying and pasting text from a PDF, first check if the problem font is embedded (File > Properties > Font tab).
-For an embedded font, try changing the point where the font is embedded, rather than sending it inside the PostScript file.
+If you have difficulty copying and pasting text from a PDF, first check if the problem font is embedded.
+Go to Document Properties from the hamburger menu (Windows) or the File menu (macOS).
+Then, select the Fonts tab in the Document Properties dialog box.
+For an embedded font, try changing the point where it's embedded rather than sending it inside the PostScript file.
 Distill the PDF without embedding that font.
-Then open the PDF in Acrobat and embed the font using the Preflight fixup.
+Then, open the PDF in Acrobat and embed the font using the Preflight fixup.

 When converting a PostScript file to PDF, Distiller needs access to the file’s fonts to insert the appropriate information in the PDF.
 Distiller first searches the PostScript file for Type 1, TrueType, and OpenType fonts.
 If the font isn’t embedded in the PostScript file, Distiller searches additional font folders.
 Distiller searches the following font folders in Windows: